 Use a standard English (Level B2 in English), both receptively and productively, with fluidity based on usual situations and the educational environment, and using a wide lexical and grammatical repertoire.

 Course syllabus

-LESSON 1.
-European perspective in EFL teacher education.
+Name of lesson 1: European perspective in EFL teacher education.
 Language policies for a multilingual and multicultural Europe.
-European profile for foreign language teacher education: A frame of reference
+European profile for foreign language teacher education: A frame of reference.